West Virginia Drug Laws

 There Are Four Major Drug Tests Given In West Virginia.

 Each drug test has its own specific strengths you must avoid and weakness in which one can take advantage.
 What you learn here could make the difference between failing and passing a drug test in West Virginia.
+We will also provide information on how to detoxify your body completely and permanently.

-West Virginia Drug Laws For Employees.
+g Laws For Employees.

 The West Virginia Supreme Court has put some limits on employee drug testing.
 Although many states have passed laws regulating or restricting an employer’s right to require drug testing, West Virginia is not one of them.
 Although West Virginia requires public contractors on certain construction projects to drug test, no West Virginia statute addresses drug testing in private employment.